jruels/e2e-automation/labs/deployments/index.md

-# Deploy multi-tier application
+# Deploy a multi-tier application
-This lab shows you how to build, deploy and manage a simple, multi-tier web application using Kubernetes.
+This lab shows you how to build, deploy, and manage a simple, multi-tier web application using Kubernetes.

-We will be deploying the guestbook demo application which is made up of Redis leader, Redis follower, and guestbook frontend.
-After successfully deploying we will update the application and then rollback to the previous version.
+We will be deploying the guestbook demo application, which is made up of a Redis leader, a Redis follower, and a guestbook frontend.
+After successfully deploying, we will update the application and then roll back to the previous version.

 ## Start up Redis Leader
 The guestbook application uses Redis to store its data.
 It writes data to a Redis leader instance and reads data from multiple Redis follower instances.